supahgreg/cf-for-k8s/docs/platform_operators/scaling.md

             memory: 2.4Gi
 ```

-The syntax might be unfamiliar, but it's essentially describing a path through the yaml tree (`kind.spec.template.spec.containers`) using the two `overlay/match` commands to select the particular items we want.
+The syntax might be unfamiliar, but it's essentially describing a path through the YAML tree (`kind.spec.template.spec.containers`) using the two `overlay/match` commands to select the particular items we want.
 Again, see https://get-ytt.io for more info.

 This time, comparing the new and old rendered contents should give this diff: